-Every year, SLUGS dedicates to organize different academic and social events for our vibrant undergrad linguist community.
+Every year, SLUGS is dedicated to organizing different academic and social events for our vibrant undergrad linguist community.
 We also sometimes collaborate in event organizing with the linguistics department, different course unions and student societies, and other friends of SLUGS.

-The event offerings may differ year-to-year.
-But here is a non-exhaustive list of the events that we had organized or have been organizing (for the events that are about to be held, please follow the notices on our social pages):
+The event offerings may differ from year to year.
+But here is a non-exhaustive list of the events that we have organized or have been organizing (for the events that are about to be held, please follow the notices on our social pages):

-Every year we invite a linguist or language worker to talk about their works with our undergrad linguists.
-Usually held in the Winter Semesters.
+Every semester we invite a linguist or language worker to talk about their work with our undergrad linguists.

 Toronto Undergraduate Linguistics Conference (TULCON)